drmbt/comfyui-dreambait-nodes/README.md

     - Supports any custom delimiter
   - `skip_empty`: Skip empty or whitespace-only strings (default: True)
   - `trim_whitespace`: Remove leading/trailing whitespace from inputs (default: True)
-  - Dynamic string inputs: Connect any number of strings to concatenate
+  - Dynamic string inputs:
+    - Connect any number of strings to concatenate (named STRING1, STRING2, etc.)

-Output:
+    - OR type directly into "string" input fields - new empty fields appear automatically

+Outputs:
-- `concatenated_string`: The combined result of all input strings
+- `concatenated_string`: The combined result of all input strings with delimiter
+- `list_string`: Array/list of individual string values (useful for further processing)

 The node intelligently handles various input types by converting them to strings, and provides flexible formatting options for different use cases like creating lists, paragraphs, or custom-separated data.
+The dual output allows you to use the data as either a single concatenated string or as separate list items.

 ## Available Nodes